 - Children, whether they were natural children of the deceased, adopted or stepchildren

-Anyone who makes a claim on the estate must have proof of their inheritance claim as contesting a will is extremely difficult without it.
+Anyone who makes a claim on the estate must have proof of their inheritance claim.
 If a case goes to court and the estate is worth less than £30,000, then it will be heard by the county court.
 If the estate is worth over £30,000, then it will be heard in either the Family Division or Chancery Division of the High Court.
+If successful, then the money will generally be paid in the form of a maintenance allowance rather than a lump sum as with most other inheritances.

 - The size of the estate